Innovative Ways Professionals Measure Your Home for Renovations

 Having a new banister installed is always a challenge when it comes to measuring.
 What can make this even harder is working on a curved staircase.
 Although these staircases might be beautiful to have, they’re nearly impossible to get accurate measurements for using a traditional method.
 Due to the curves on these staircases, measuring them for new banisters with something like a tape measure can cause errors, resulting in the new installment not fitting your stairs correctly.

-Photogrammetry for Roofs
+Photogrammetry for Building Structures

 Photogrammetry for Windows and Glazing